vmchien217/dagger/hilt/testing.md

 A test often needs to request bindings from its Hilt components.
 This section describes how to request bindings from each of the different components.

-### Accessing ApplicationComponent bindings
+### Accessing SingletonComponent bindings

-An `ApplicationComponent` binding can be injected directly into a test using an `@Inject` annotated field.
+An `SingletonComponent` binding can be injected directly into a test using an `@Inject` annotated field.
 Injection doesn't occur until calling `HiltAndroidRule#inject()`.